 The next type of foundation that is commonly found in homes is one that creates a crawlspace.
 This is made of short foundation walls that usually stand on footings.
 The name of this foundation type comes from the fact that since the space is so short, you have to crawl through it rather than walk.
 These foundation types are typically no more than four feet tall.

-Crawlspaces are usually unheated and it’s usually for them to have ventilation via small vents that penetrate the foundation walls.
+Crawlspaces are usually unheated and it’s usually for them to have ventilation via small vents installed through the foundation walls.
 Similar to full basements, this foundation is usually made with poured concrete or mortar concrete block.

 This type of foundation has several advantages.
-Although the space may be small, it’s still good to use for extra storage.
+Although only providing limited space, it’s still good to use for extra storage.
 This type of foundation is also more affordable as it requires less excavation and less material to be built.

 One major disadvantage of this foundation type is that it doesn’t provide any additional living space in a home, like a full or daylight basement can do.

-The last popular type of foundation is slab-on-grade.
+The least popular type of foundation is slab-on-grade.
 This is a solid concrete slab that rests on top of the ground.
-These are commonly found and built in climates that don’t experience ground freezing and thawing.
+These are commonly found and built-in climates that don’t experience ground freezing and thawing.

 The idea of a slab-on-grade foundation means that these homes do not have basements.
 Instead, the entirety of a house rests on top of a large slab of concrete.
 Since the depth of a basement doesn’t exist with this foundation, it’s commonly called “shallow."